Chapter 2 : Late Night Visitor

 The healers smile faded immediately.
 “I guess we’ll just have to wait and see just how effective it is then.
 You’d best just hope that I was truly successful at removing the venom and that the anti-venom would just not be needed,” she stated coldly.

 Snape stared up at the woman in complete confusion.
-Why had this woman that he barely knew seemed to have taken such offense at his asking a simple question?
+Why had this woman that he had just barely met seemed to have taken such offense at his asking a simple question?
 Unable to resist using legilimency he searched through her eyes to the memories she held on the surface of her mind.
 He was utterly astounded to see an image of a much younger version of himself sitting alone in the Slytherin common room.

 “Have we met before?” he asked casually, trying to hide from her that he had just read her thoughts.

 “Hmpf,” she said.
 “Of course you wouldn’t remember me.”
 She rolled her eyes and sighed deeply before saying, “I’m Alexis Prewett.
 I was at Hogwarts with you.
 Granted, I was three years behind you, but I would have thought that you would have some memory of me.
-I was the butt of many jokes, pranks and mean taunts thanks to a horrible stuttering problem, embarassing social awkwardness and overall general weirdness.”
+I was the butt of many jokes, pranks and mean taunts at the school thanks to a horrible stuttering problem, embarassing social awkwardness and overall general weirdness.”

 “I paid no attention to any of the petty dramas that plagued my fellow schoolmates, so I have absolutely no memory of any of this at all.
 Surely you can’t hold against me the slights of others,” he scoffed.